keycloakify/oidc-spa/README.md

         clientId: "myclient",
         // Optional, you can modify the url before redirection to the identity server
         transformUrlBeforeRedirect: url => `${url}&ui_locales=fr`
+        /*
-        /** Optional: Provide only if your app is not hosted at the origin  */
+         * This is to provide if your App is not hosted at the origin of the subdomain.
-        //silentSsoUrl: `${window.location.origin}/foo/bar/baz/silent-sso.html`,
+         * For example if your site is hosted by navigating to `https://www.example.com`
+         * you don't have to provide this parameter.
+         * On the other end if your site is hosted by navigating to `https://www.example.com/my-app`
+         * Then you want to set website root to `${${window.location.origin}/my-app` *
+         * Be mindful that `${websiteRootUrl}/silent-sso.html` must return the `silent-sso.html` that
+         * you are supposed to have created in your `public/` directory.
+         */
+        //websiteRootUrl: `${window.location.origin}/my-app`
     });

     if (oidc.isUserLoggedIn) {